forgenie/diamond-foundry/README.md

 which are designed to facilitate the creation of new Diamond proxies and manage their interactions with a library template-like contracts called Facets.

-Please note that this software is provided "as is" without warranty of any kind.
+Please note that this software is work in progress and is provided "as is" without warranty of any kind, use at your own risk.

 ## Background